 Secondary Benefits: Additionally, buttermilk is also known to treat and prevent several gastrointestinal problems like irregular bowel movements, irritable bowel syndrome, colon cancer, and stomach infections.

 Primary Benefits: Buttermilk is known as an effective therapy to prevent dehydration.
+In buttermilk, the water content is more than 90%.
 Rich in electrolytes, it fights against heat and loss of water from the body.

 Secondary Benefits: Consequently, it also provides relief from summer-related issues like prickly heat and general uneasiness.